nagswarnaa/SystemDesignConcepts/README.md

 **DHCP: The Hidden Maestro**

 So, the next time you connect a device to Wi-Fi and start browsing the Internet, remember the hidden maestro - DHCP.
 It ensures that your device has the unique identity it needs to participate in the grand symphony of data exchange that is the Internet.
 The beauty of DHCP is its invisibility; it performs its job so seamlessly that we often take it for granted.
-But understanding its role gives us a deeper appreciation of the complex harmony that powers our digital lives
+But understanding its role gives us a deeper appreciation of the complex harmony that powers our digital lives.

+### OSI Model: The Seven-Layer Burrito of Network Communication
+The Open Systems Interconnection (OSI) model is like a seven-layer burrito of network communication, each layer adding a unique flavor to the mix.
+This model, developed by the International Organization for Standardization, is a conceptual framework that standardizes the functions of a network into seven distinct categories.
+Understanding the OSI model can be daunting, but think of it as climbing a ladder – step by step.

+#### Layer 1: Physical - The Groundwork
+The Physical layer is the foundation.
+It's the concrete road of network communication.
+This layer translates data into a binary format that can be transmitted physically through the network.
+It determines how physical connections are set up and how bits are sent from one device to another, whether via Ethernet cables, fiber optics, or wireless signals.

+#### Layer 2: Data Link - The Courier
+The Data Link layer is like a responsible courier, ensuring that data packets are delivered without error from one point to another over the Physical layer.
+This layer establishes and controls the rules for accessing different media types (Ethernet, Wi-Fi) and handles physical addressing (MAC addresses), network topology, error notification, and delivery of frames.

+#### Layer 3: Network - The Navigator
+The Network layer is your navigator or GPS system.
+It handles routing and transferring data among different networks and manages traffic problems, like switching, routing, and controlling congestion.
+IP addressing takes place at this layer.

+#### Layer 4: Transport - The Reliable Delivery Service
+The Transport layer is the reliable delivery service, ensuring that the data is delivered error-free, in the correct sequence, and with no losses or duplications.
+It regulates the size, sequencing, and ultimately the data transfer between systems and hosts.
+It's where protocols like TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) operate.

+#### Layer 5: Session - The Negotiator
+The Session layer is the negotiator, establishing, maintaining, and terminating communication sessions between computers.
+It coordinates conversation between systems and serves to organize their communication by offering three different modes: simplex, half duplex, and full duplex.

+#### Layer 6: Presentation - The Translator
+The Presentation layer serves as a translator, changing data into a format that the application layer can understand.
+It handles syntax processing, encryption, compression, and other transformations to take the data format from sender to receiver in a mutually intelligible format.

+#### Layer 7: Application - The Interface
+Finally, the Application layer, the top-most layer, serves as the interface between the applications we use to communicate and the underlying network over which our messages are transmitted.
+This is where protocols like HTTP, FTP, SMTP, and others operate.

+Like the chef making the seven-layer burrito, each layer of the OSI model provides a unique contribution to how data is transmitted over a network.
+When combined, these layers provide a full suite of network functionality, giving us the delicious, efficient communication systems we use every day.
+Understanding the OSI model helps us troubleshoot network problems, design networks, and understand how network applications function.